EU Foreign Ministers To Discuss Navalnys Health At Monday Meeting - UrduPoint

 EU Foreign Ministers To Discuss Navalny's Health At Monday Meeting

-BRUSSELS (UrduPoint News / Sputnik - 18th April, 2021) EU foreign ministers will discuss Alexey Navalny's health at a meeting in Brussels on Monday amid reports that the health of the Russian opposition activist has deteriorated while in prison.
+MOSCOW (UrduPoint News / Sputnik - 19th April, 2021) EU foreign ministers will discuss Alexey Navalny's health at a meeting in Brussels on Monday amid reports that the health of the Russian opposition activist has deteriorated while in prison.

 "The European Union will revert to this issue during the upcoming meeting of EU Foreign Ministers on Monday, 19 April," a statement attributed to EU foreign policy chief Josep Borrell read Sunday.